 Improved Access to Parks and Open Space:

-We will soon be increasing signage within our parks and providing wayfinding on routes to help ease physical distancing.
-A programme of vegetation clearance to remove obstructions on public footways is also being undertaken.
+We have increased signage within our parks and providing wayfinding on routes to help ease physical distancing, along with vegetation clearance to remove obstructions on public footways.

 Increased Pedestrian Priority at Junctions: